ioannisPApapadopoulos/fir3dab/README.md

 Firedrake implementation of the deflated barrier method for 3D topology optimization problems (fir-3d-ab or fir3dab)

 This deflated-barrier library implements the deflated barrier method of Papadopoulos, Farrell and Surowiec in Firedrake.
+See https://doi.org/10.1137/20M1326209.

 The original implementation based on FEniCS can be found at https://bitbucket.org/papadopoulos/deflatedbarrier/.

 The objective is to compute multiple minima of topology optimization problems which are nonconvex, infinite-dimensional, PDE & box-constrained optimization problems.
 This particular implementation focuses on developing preconditioners for the linear systems that arise during the application of the deflated barrier method.